-Initial funding allowed us to plant the seeds for significant and systemic changes by working with the leadership of 26 communities throughout the United States.
+Initial funding allowed us to plant the seeds for significant and systemic changes by working with the leadership of 32 communities in some capacity throughout the United States as of December 2022.
 We are helping one community at a time, make progress in the complex work of improving their economic vitality, health, education, and quality of life in America.